-archive in the context of the indieweb refers to date-grouped (often monthly) sets of posts (AKA personal historical archives, a common form of navigation), but can sometimes mean archival copy, a copy of a web page made (often by someone other than the author) at a particular point in time.
+archive in the context of the indieweb refers to date-grouped (often monthly) sets of posts (AKA personal historical archives, a common form of temporal navigation), but can sometimes mean archival copy, a copy of a web page made (often by someone other than the author) at a particular point in time.

 For an archive of an entire site,

 - see site archive

 For “the Archive”,

 - 1 Why

 - 2 How to

 - 3 IndieWeb Examples

 Providing access to archives helps people browse your past content.